 An objector interrupts: couldn’t joining the cycling club be transformative?
 Couldn’t playing Father Christmas be transformative at the right moment?
 Perhaps it’s when I realize that I really want to work with children, and change careers.

 I reply: yes, that’s true, because being transformative is a relation between a role and a particular person, not an intrinsic property of the role.
 Playing Father Christmas was not in fact transformative-for-me, but it might have been for someone else, or for me at another time.
-That said, some roles are typically transformative, that is transformative-in-fact for a wide variety of people, and soldier is one of them, by design.
+That said, some roles are typically transformative, that is, transformative-in-fact for a wide variety of people, and soldier is one of them, by design.
 Indeed, soldier is an important sub-type of a class of typically transformative roles: ascetic roles.
 Being a soldier is a form of (what I label) regular asceticism: one joins a totalizing rule-governed community, in which one lives in public, without individual property, and works collectively for some good which the community shares, maintains, and expresses.
 The other common example of regular asceticism is being a monk or a nun, and this isn’t a coincidence: early Christian monasticism, at least, was modelled on soldiering.
 One of the earliest monasteries, as distinguished from loose temporary groupings of hermits, was founded in the Syrian desert round the fourth century ce by St Pachomius.
 He had been a Roman legionary, and knew how to organize people to live in a hostile environment: an army camp under a formal, codified rule and roster of duties, enforced by whoever enacts the role of ‘abbot’ (Rousseau 1999).
 I will use regular ascetic roles as a continuing example throughout the rest of this chapter.

 The existence of transformative roles—including, but not limited to, regular ascetic roles—is a problem for relation 1.
 At least, it limits that relation’s application to a subclass of roles, where I wanted a general account.
 My relation 2 offers a solution to that problem.